UCentric is all about productivity.

-MIT has been providing call logging solutions for over thirty years and has an unparalleled expertise in recording, collating and reporting on call data.
-Our UCentric Voice solution provides a fully web-based solution for logging calls that can be hosted on-premise on ‘in the cloud’ (private or public), and can be scaled from just a handful of extensions to tens of thousands.
+MIT has been providing call logging solutions for over thirty years.
+We have unparalleled expertise in recording, collating and reporting on call data.
+Our UCentric Voice solution provides a fully web-based solution for logging calls.
+UCentric can be hosted on-premise on ‘in the cloud’ (private or public), and can be scaled from just a handful of extensions to tens of thousands.

-Each user can setup their own dashboard view in order to get instant statistics without any search criteria.
-The same dashboard can be setup in a a wallboard mode for use on large monitor displays.
+Each user has the ability to setup their own dashboard view in order to get instant statistics without any search criteria.
+The same dashboard can be setup in wallboard mode for use on large monitor displays.